 Every region has its own specifics and dynamics.
-DACH region is one of the most advanced in the world.
+The DACH region is one of the most advanced in the world.
 A strong economy and a high standard of living have its reflection in the e-commerce industry.

 What is DACH?